- Vitamin A (100% as beta-carotene)

 Organic Soy Fiber

-Soy fiber comes from the soybean plant and is said to be a soluble fiber, therefore, easier to digest than other fiber sources.
-Some data demonstrates that it’s also effective at lowering blood cholesterol levels.
+Soy fiber comes from the soybean plant and contains both soluble and insoluble fiber, thereby delivering the benefits of both.
+Some data demonstrates that it’s effective at lowering blood cholesterol levels.

 Organic soy fiber